Class Follow-Up: Triangle Suspension

 The chest upline should be a rated synthetic like POSH or AmSteel, never natural fiber.
 There are no redundant critical lines and the chest line can shock load.
 Use a very secure tie-off technique.

-Injury to joints: if you are a hypermobile person, you will want to be extra cautious exploring ties like this that can push your range of motion.
+Injury to joints: if you are hypermobile, you will want to be extra cautious exploring ties like this that can push your range of motion.

 You have two types of stability: